 Enterprise web content management solutions (CMS) allow users to easily create, manage and deliver information to your internal and external audiences, and can be structured in any number of ways to suit the organisation.
 Once you decide why your business needs a content management system, it's time to decide on what functionality you want.
-There are a handful of features that can be underappreciated, yet prove invaluable to businesses.
+There are a handful of features that can be underappreciated, yet prove invaluable to businesses and increase CMS ROI significantly.

 Did you know that the right enterprise web CMS platforms can enable you to carry out the following seven actions?